12+ Cheapest Visa-Free Destinations for South Africans

 Zanzibar

-Zanzibar is an excellent visa-free destination for South Africans wanting to book an affordable honeymoon or escape the hustle of big cities for a few days of turquoise waters and sandy white beaches.
+Zanzibar is an excellent visa-free destination for South Africans wanting to book an affordable honeymoon in Africa or escape the hustle of big cities for a few days of turquoise waters and sandy white beaches.

 The Zanzibar Archipelago has excellent dive sites, healthy coral reefs, and an intriguing history.
 A trip to Stone Town is a must!
 It’s a UNESCO World Heritage Site and boasts a church built almost entirely from coral stone.